OverlordAlex/advent-of-code-2021/README.md

-# Advent Of Code 2021
+r Advent Of Code 2021
 Doing advent of code in different languages.

 > Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like. https://adventofcode.com/2021/